openrsp/openrsp/doc/manual/openrsp_introduction.rst

   Each perturbation can acting on molecules once or many times, that is the order of the perturbation.

-Perturbation components
+Perturbation components and their ranks
-  Each perturbation may have different numbers of components for their different orders.
-For instance, there will usually be :math:`x,y,z` components for the electric dipole perturbation.
-The numbers of different components of perturbations and how these components are arranged are totally decided by the host program.
+  Each perturbation may have different numbers of components for their different orders, the position of each component is called its rank.

+  For instance, there will usually be :math:`x,y,z` components for the electric dipole perturbation, and their ranks are ``{0,1,2}`` in zero-based numbering, or ``{1,2,3}`` in one-based numbering.

+  The numbers of different components of perturbations and their ranks are totally decided by the host program.
 OpenRSP will get such information from callback functions, that is OpenRSP itself is a perturbation free library.
   *FIXME: not implemented yet*

 Perturbation tuple